SeismoTech/propreye/README.md

-This plugin predefines 2 instances of `PropreyeTask`, `propreyeMain` and `propreyeTest`, expanding emplates at `src/main/templates` and `src/test/templates`, respectively.
+This plugin predefines 2 instances of `PropreyeTask`, `propreyeMain` and `propreyeTest`, expanding templates at `src/main/templates` and `src/test/templates`, respectively.
-The result is stored some where at `build/generated`;
+The result is stored somewhere at `build/generated`;
 the exact place can be find out with `propreyeMain.outputDirectory` and `propreyeTest.outputDirectory`, respectively.